eternagame/EternaBench/analysis/SHAPE_guided_folding/README.md

 Raw data

-`raw_RDATs`: contains all RDATs used in analysis for Chen 2017, Kappel 2020, "DeepChemicalProfiling" datasets.
+`raw_RDATs`: contains all RDATs used in analysis for Cheng 2017 (PNAS), Kappel 2020 (Nat.
+Methods), "DeepChemicalProfiling" datasets.

 `ShapeKnots_DATA`: contains SHAPEknots dataset downloaded from https://weekslab.com/publications/, with a few errors manually corrected.